tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/快速入门/步骤2：挂载云硬盘_intl_en.md

 <dx-alert infotype="explain" title="">
-- Cloud disks can only be attached to an CVM in the same availability zone.
+- Cloud disks can only be mounted to an CVM in the same availability zone.
 - For more information on attaching cloud disks, see [Attaching Cloud Disks](https://intl.cloud.tencent.com/document/product/362/32401).
 </dx-alert>